How to Save Voicemails on iPhone as Audio or Text (2025)

 Sometimes, the transcripts come out flawlessly, while sometimes, they leave out some words.
 If you’d like to keep a copy of the transcript that you can read whenever you’d like, adhere to the below steps for copying and pasting the transcript’s text.

-We’ll be using an Apple Notes app in the following example, but you can also paste the transcript’s text into any other app with text fields.
+In the following example, we’ll be using an Apple Notes app, but you can also paste the transcript’s text into any other app with text fields.

 1. Open the Phone app.